 Entries by Matthew Botos

-ConnectFood offers a step-by-step, “Do-It-Yourself” food safety plan generator to comply with the Food Safety Modernization Act and On-Demand plan reviews from our national network of food experts.
+ConnectFood offers a step-by-step, food safety plan generator to comply with the Food Safety Modernization Act and HACCP.
+On-Demand plan reviews are available from a national network of food safety experts.

 - FDA Will Initiate A Recall if a Company Does NotNovember 14, 2018 - 5:49 pm

 - Fresh-Cut Produce: Part IINovember 7, 2018 - 5:01 pm

 - Insight into FDA’s Fresh-Cut Produce Draft Guidance: What is a Farm, Farm Mixed-type Facility, or Receiving Facility?October 31, 2018 - 6:06 pm